Jerri Rose, MD

 - Interim Division Chief, Pediatric Emergency Medicine

-Jerri A. Rose, MD, FAAP, is a pediatric emergency medicine physician in the Division of Pediatric Emergency Medicine at University Hospitals Rainbow Babies & Children’s Hospital.
-She is an Assistant Professor of Pediatrics, Case Western Reserve University School of Medicine.
+Jerri A. Rose, MD, FAAP, is an attending physician in the Division of Pediatric Emergency Medicine at University Hospitals Rainbow Babies & Children’s Hospital.
+She is an Associate Professor of Pediatrics at Case Western Reserve University School of Medicine.

 Awards and Recognition